OminduDissanayaka/syncmesh/README.md

-[GunDB](https://gun.eco), archives everything older to [Cloudflare R2](https://developers.cloudflare.com/r2/) as write-once JSON, and indexes those archives in a metadata database of your choice — **D1, MongoDB, MySQL, or PostgreSQL** — so your GunDB relay never runs out of RAM no matter how much history accumulates.
+[GunDB](https://gun.eco), archives everything older to [Cloudflare R2](https://developers.cloudflare.com/r2/) as write-once JSON, and indexes those archives in a metadata database of your choice — **D1, MongoDB, MySQL, or PostgreSQL** — so the active GunDB event footprint stays bounded as history accumulates.
 It also gives you presigned, direct-to-R2 multipart file uploads out of the box.

 Chat is the flagship use case, but "room" in SyncMesh just means *any